Welcome to Yale Votes.

 This website is updated as of 09/14/20 with relevant COVID information!

 Here’s a brief guide to the website:

 REGISTER TO VOTE: The first step to participate in elections is to register to vote.
 It is important to register well in advance of your local elections, as some states require you to register weeks ahead.
-As Yale students, you can register in New Haven or in your home state.
+As Yale students, you can register in Connecticut or in your home state.
 Follow the steps on Yale’s TurboVote Tool to register.
 You can also visit https://howto.vote/ to find specific guidelines and instructions on how to vote based on your particular state.
 Please visit this tab for more information

 CHECK YOUR REGISTRATION: If you have registered in the past, and aren’t sure if you are registered correctly, you can double-check your registration in this tab.

-VOTING IN NEW HAVEN: Planning to vote in New Haven, as a Connecticut resident?
+VOTING IN CONNECTICUT: Planning to vote in Connecticut?
 This tab contains everything you need to know to do so.

 VOTING OUT OF STATE: This tab is your guide to voting as a resident of your home state.
 It contains a form to request an absentee ballot, which allows you to vote away from your designated polling location.

 ELECTION REMINDERS: If you want to make sure that you’re aware of important deadlines and election dates, you can sign up for election reminders using the form in this tab.

 NATIONAL VOTER REGISTRATION DAY: Every year millions of Americans find themselves unable to vote because they miss a registration deadline, don’t update their registration, or aren’t sure how to register.
 The goal of National Voter Registration Day is to ensure that everybody is prepared and has the opportunity to vote.
 Celebrated on the fourth Tuesday of each September, National Voter Registration Day will take place this year on September 22, 2020.
 To find out more information about how to get personally involved or for various resources on voter registration, visit https://nationalvoterregistrationday.org/